-You can change the exposure either by adjusting the exposure time or by adjusting the gain.
+You can change the exposure either by adjusting the exposure or by adjusting the gain.
 If you increase the exposure time, it results in more motion blur, and if you increase the gain it results in more noise.
-If you adjust the Blur-noise trade-off towards Low noise, the automatic exposure will prioritize longer exposure times over increasing gain, and the opposite if you adjust the trade-off towards Low motion blur.
+If you adjust the Blur-noise trade-off towards Low noise, the exposure will prefer longer exposure times over sensor gain when the exposure is increased, and the opposite if you adjust the trade-off towards Low motion blur.
 Both the gain and exposure time will eventually reach their maximum values in low-light conditions, regardless of the priority set.

-Lock aperture : Turn on to keep the aperture size set by the Aperture slider.
+Lock aperture \mathbf{U} : Turn on to keep the aperture size set by the Aperture slider.
 Turn off to allow the camera to automatically adjust the aperture size.
 You can, for example, lock the aperture for scenes with permanent light conditions.

-Aperture : Use the slider to adjust the aperture size, that is, how much light passes through the lens.
+Aperture \mathbf{U} : Use the slider to adjust the aperture size, that is, how much light passes through the lens.
 To allow more light to enter the sensor and thereby produce a brighter image in low-light conditions, move the slider towards Open.
 An open aperture also reduces the depth of field, which means that objects close to or far from the camera can appear unfocused.
 To allow more of the image to be in focus, move the slider towards Closed.